merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 To apply a filter based on partialness, I created a threshold value, `self.min_hit_threshold` (specified with `--min-hit-fraction`) that the hit fraction of a hit must exceed in order to be kept.
-If `self.min_hit_threshold = 0.5`, then the above hit would be removed since its hit fraction is \$\approx 0.46\$.
+If `self.min_hit_threshold = 0.5`, then the above hit would be removed since its hit fraction is less than this value (\$\approx 0.46\$).
 To determine a reasonable default value for this threshold, I calculated the hit fractions for all hits of an *E. faecalis* genome against the IPfams which yielded 2898 hits.
 Here is the resulting histogram of hit fractions: